 Upon receiving an award of unrestricted stock under the Plan, the participant will realize ordinary income to the extent of the fair market value (determined at the time of transfer to the employee) of such shares, over the amount, if any, paid by the employee for the shares.
-Such taxable amounts will generally be deductible as compensation by the Company, subject to the reasonableness of compensation limitation and Section 162(m) of the Code.
+Such taxable amounts will generally be deductible as compensation by the Company.